 3. People With Certain Health Conditions

 Excessive sweating can be a symptom of health conditions like hyperthyroidism, menopause or medication side effects, according to the Mayo Clinic.
-You may also have hyperhidrosis, a skin disorder where your sweat glands go into overdrive and make you sweat a lot, per the Cleveland Clinic (although this is rare).
+You may also have hyperhidrosis, a skin disorder where your sweat glands go into overdrive and make you sweat a lot, per the Cleveland Clinic.

 Whatever the cause, that extra sweat can up the chances of stains on your clothing, Dr. Ilyas says.

 Body odor that actually smells like bleach can be a sign of liver or kidney disease, according to the Cleveland Clinic.
 Check in with your doctor if you notice this problem.

 While some discoloration may not be completely avoidable over time, there are ways to minimize bleaching and sweat stains.

 Don't head off to your workout class without putting on antiperspirant, Dr. Ilyas says.
 Not only will your fellow gym mates be happier, but you may be able to decrease the chances of stains and bad odors.